-HRC is currently protecting 101 Level One sites (83 Level One sites with an HRA and 18 replacement Level One sites, per the HRA language).
+HRC is currently maintaining 101 Level One sites (83 Level One sites with an HRA and 18 replacement Level One sites, per the HRA language).

-There is one Level One activity center, site 72, Mattole River, is below the requisite 500 acres of NRF within the 0.7 mile radius.
-However, no timber operations are planned for this area, so habitat will not be reduced per the HCP.
+There is one replacement Level One activity center (site 72 in the Mattole River watershed) that is below the requisite 500 acres of suitable habitat within the 0.7-mile radius.
+However, no timber operations that could potentially reduce habitat quality are planned for this area, so habitat will not be reduced per the HCP.
 It appears that there are 50 or more acres of NRF habitat immediately adjacent to HRC property and within the 0.7 mile that is not currently typed as NSO habitat.
 Our GIS department is looking further into this issue and will update those areas with the appropriate NRF at a later date.
 See the appendices for details and information on habitat acreage relative to Level 1 sites, THP activity, and quadrats (Appendices A-C).

-Level 2 protection measures were afforded to 28 sites in 2017 (HCP §6.2.2.5).
+Level 2 protection measures were afforded to 28 sites in 2018 (HCP §6.2.2.5).
 Level 2 sites receive 1,000-foot buffers during the breeding season.
 After the breeding season, or if a non-nesting status is determined, harvest may occur around a Level 2 activity site, as long as an 18-acre core area (the equivalent area of a 500-foot radius circle), with at least a 400-foot radius consisting of the best available habitat, is retained.